AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">External ID</td>
-   <td>Enter or map the External ID&nbsp;(an ID assigned outside of Adobe Acrobat Sign) for the agreements you want to return.</td>
+   <td>Enter or map the External ID (an ID assigned outside of Adobe Acrobat Sign) for the agreements you want to return.</td>
   </tr>
   <tr>
    <td role="rowheader">Group ID</td>
-   <td>Enter the ID&nbsp;of the group associated with the records you want to list.</td>
+   <td>Enter the ID of the group associated with the records you want to list.</td>
   </tr>
   <tr>
    <td role="rowheader">Show hidden (records)</td>